Flatulence Problems? Try These Home Remedies

 - A cup of milk (250 ml)

-- Warm the milk without letting it reach a boil.
+- Warm the milk without letting bringing it to boil.

-- Remove it from the heat and drink (if you wish, you can sweeten it with honey)
+- Then, remove it from the heat and drink (if you wish, you can sweeten it with honey)

 - Repeat every night before going to sleep.

-Your house should have caraway seeds if you are prone to suffering from indigestion, intestinal gases or cramps.
-Drinking the tea of these seeds regularly stimulates the production of gastric juices and reduces flatulence.
+You should always have caraway seeds in your home if you are prone to suffering from indigestion, intestinal gases or cramps.
+Regularly drinking caraway seed tea stimulates the production of gastric juices and reduces flatulence.

 - 1 teaspoon of caraway seeds (5 g)